end-of-game/cloudunit/cu-clair/README.md

-# CoreOs Clair for CloudUnit
+# CoreOs Clair for CloudUnit images
-The Clair project is an open source engine that powers Quay Security Scanner to detect vulnerabilities in all images within Quay Enterprise, and notify developers as those issues are discovered.

-# What is CoreOs Clair
 Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including appc and docker).
 1. In regular intervals, Clair ingests vulnerability metadata from a configured set of sources and stores it in the database.
 2. Clients use the Clair API to index their container images; this parses a list of installed source packages and stores them in the database.